Superconductivity in Correlated Multi-Orbital Systems with Spin-Orbit Coupling: Coexistence of Even- and Odd-Frequency Pairing and the Case of Strontium Ruthenate: Introduction

-The dominant mechanism explaining superconductivity in these materials is the pairing mediated by the exchange of spin and charge fluctuations~\cite{Bourbonnais_1986,Scalapino_Hirsch_1986,scalapino_case_1995, esirgen_fluctuation_1998}.
-The Bardeen-Cooper-Schrieffer~\cite{bardeen_theory_1957} and the Ginzburg-Landau theories~\cite{ginzburg_phenomenological_1950} neglect the frequency dependence of this interaction, or replace it by a single sharp cutoff at the Debye frequency.
-Doing so constrains the Gorkov function $\left< T_\tau \psi (\tau) \psi \right>$ to be purely even in imaginary time and correspondingly in frequency (even-$\omega$).
-These approaches hide not only the frequency structure of possible SCOP but also neglect a whole set of superconducting states that are purely odd in fermionic frequency (odd-$\omega$)~\cite{linder_odd-frequency_2019}.
-This type of superconductivity was first proposed by Berezinskii in the context of helium 3~\cite{berezinskii_new_1974} and then in the strong coupling limit of the electron-phonon interaction~\cite{balatsky_new_1992, abrahams_interactions_1993, abrahams_properties_1995}.
+These seemingly inconsistent results suggest that the set of SCOP considered up to now might be incomplete.
+To guide potential SCOP candidates, we need to first construct an accurate normal state electronic structure on which to build many-body correlations that should generate a broad richness of possible superconducting states in SRO.
+The dominant mechanism explaining its superconductivity is pairing mediated by the exchange of spin and charge fluctuations~\cite{Bourbonnais_1986,Scalapino_Hirsch_1986,scalapino_case_1995, esirgen_fluctuation_1998}.
+The Bardeen-Cooper-Schrieffer~\cite{bardeen_theory_1957} and Ginzburg-Landau theories~\cite{ginzburg_phenomenological_1950} neglect the frequency dependence of this interaction, or replace it by a single even in frequency sharp cutoff at the Debye frequency.
+Doing so constrains the Gorkov function $\left< T_\tau \psi (\tau) \psi \right>$ to be purely even in imaginary time and correspondingly in frequency (even-frequency).
+These approaches hide not only the frequency structure of possible SCOPs but also neglect a whole set of superconducting states that are purely odd in fermionic frequency (odd-frequency)~\cite{linder_odd-frequency_2019}.
+This type of superconductivity was first proposed by Berezinskii in the context of $^3$He~\cite{berezinskii_new_1974} and then in the strong coupling limit of the electron-phonon interaction~\cite{balatsky_new_1992, abrahams_interactions_1993, abrahams_properties_1995}.
 It is now considered ubiquitous at interfaces~\cite{PhysRevB.90.224519, di_bernardo_signature_2015,krieger_proximity-induced_2020}, impurity sites~\cite{perrin_unveiling_2020} and in some multi-orbital systems~\cite{taylor_intrinsic_2012,black-schaffer_odd-frequency_2013,triola_role_2019}.
+The finite Kerr effect observed in SRO was linked with the presence of odd-frequency correlations~\cite{komendova_odd-frequency_2017}.
+In previous works~\cite{gingras_superconducting_2019, kaser_inter-orbital_2021}, pure odd-frequency solutions were found when examining leading superconducting instabilities of SRO without SOC.
+These seldom-considered odd-frequency pairing correlations could help understand the ambiguous behavior of SRO and we are interested to study how they arise in the presence of SOC.